Natooz/MidiTok/README.md

 * **Tempos:** specifies the current tempo.
 This allows to train a model to predict tempo changes alongside with the notes, unless specified in the chart below.
 Tempo values are quantized on your specified range and number (default is 32 tempos from 40 to 250).
 * **Programs:** used to specify an instrument / MIDI program.
 MidiTok only offers the possibility to include these tokens in the vocabulary for you, but won't use them.
 If you need model multitrack symbolic music with other methods than Octuple / MuMIDI, MidiTok leaves you the choice / task to represent the track information the way you want.
 You can do it as in [LakhNES](https://github.com/chrisdonahue/LakhNES) or [MMM](https://metacreation.net/mmm-multi-track-music-machine/).
 * **Time Signature:** specifies the current time signature.
 Only implemented with Octuple in MidiTok a.t.w.

-Additionally, MidiTok offers to include *Program* tokens in the vocabulary of MIDI-Like, REMI and CP Word.
-We do not consider them additional tokens though as they are not used anywhere in MidiTok, but intended for you to insert them at the beginning of each sequence as *Start Of Sequence* tokens.

 | Token type     |   MIDI-Like   |      TSD      |     REMI      | Compound Word | Structured |    Octuple    |    MuMIDI     |
 |----------------|:-------------:|:-------------:|:-------------:|:-------------:|:----------:|:-------------:|:-------------:|